This article is dedicated to my passionate QA Fraternity!!!

 - Selenium – Mandatory.

-- Must be good in Performance Testing – Jmeter/LoadRunner with a thorough understanding of OS and performance tuning concepts
+- Must be good in Performance Testing – Jmeter/LoadRunner with a thorough understanding of OS and performance tuning concepts.

 A lot of companies hire for Automation Testing, but you should feel lucky only if you are able to find an automation project in that new organization.
-Many a time you would just land up in another manual project where you will find no scope for learning after few months.
+Many a time you will just land up in another manual project where you will find no scope for learning after a few months.